awitten1/awitten1.github.io/_posts/2022-12-23-variant-indexes.md

 `5e6(1 - e`<sup>`-2/5`</sup>`) = 1,648,400 disk pages`

+That's a lot of pages!
+Assuming a modern AWS gp3 disk (which is an SSD) a reasonable number of IOPS is 3000.
+And, AWS assumes 16KB pages.
+So, this gives us a total of `(1,648,400 pages / 4)/ 3000 IOPS = 137 seconds`

+(I am assuming a much higher performance disk than what the paper assumes.)

+Not terrible, but a little annoying to wait over two minutes for the query to return.

+Query Plan 2: Use Projection Index.

+Assuming the dollar_sales field is 4 bytes

+=> 1000 dollar_sales fields per page => `100 million / 1000 = 100,000 pages` for all fields.

+Assuming we read all pages, that gives us a response time of: `(100,000 pages / 4) / 3000 IOPS = 20 seconds`.
+Much better than plan 1!

+Query Plan 3:  Use Value-List index on dollar_sales.

+Assume `10,000` unique dollar_sales values.

+A Value-List index on dollar_sales would look like this:

+1 penny: RID-list/bitmap for 1 penny sales

+2 pennies: RID-list/bitmap for 2 penny sales

+3 pennies: RID-list/bitmap for 3 penny sales

+...

+10,000 pennies: RID-list/bitmap for 10,000 penny sales

+...

+2<sup>10</sup> pennies: RID-list/bitmap for 2<sup>10</sup> penny sales

+(Note there are gaps in the above list.
+The vast majority of sales will be fewer than 10,000 pennies.
+We store no list for values for which no sale happened.)

+We need to read in each RID-list/bitmap!
+Assuming they are all RID-lists, we need to read in `100 million rows * 4 bytes/RID = 400 million bytes => 100,000 pages`.
+For each RID-list/bitmap, we need to compute the cardinality of its intersection with the foundset.
+Then multiply its cardinality with the corresponding value and add it to a total.

+This has the same I/O count as query plan 2, but is much more CPU intensive.

+Query Plan 4: Using a Bit-Sliced index.

+In query plan 4, the paper makes an assumption that looks unsafe to me.
+It assumes that you only need 21 bitmaps for the bit-sliced index.
+The idea is that you don't need to store bitmaps that are all 0.
+That makes sense, but it's still not clear to me that for 32 bit fields, we would have 11 empty bitmaps.
+I think the assumption is that after 2<sup>20</sup> ~ 1,000,000 pennies = 10,000$ there are no more sales at all.
+I don't think that is a safe assumption.
+If there are no fully 0 bitmaps then the I/O cost of this plan would be the same as plan 2.

+Skipping a little about clustering, the paper now goes on to discuss other column aggregate functions, and which index is the most useful for which.
+None are needed for COUNT, since we already have the foundset.
+Value-List is best for MAX and MIN.
+Value-List is best for percentiles (surprisingly, the bit-sliced index can also be used in a mysterious way for this).

 [^1] I am neglecting to mention the existence bitmap (EBM) required for computing NOT.